MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

-Towards mitigating the heavy weight quantization error in arbitrary bit-width QNNs, we first present MultiQuant, a novel quantization method from the perspective of multi-branch topology~\cite{yuslimmable,mishrawrpn,hu2022palquant}.
+Towards mitigating quantization error from switching weight bit-widths in arbitrary bit-width QNNs, we first present MBQuant, a novel quantization method from the perspective of multi-branch topology~\cite{yuslimmable,mishrawrpn,hu2022palquant}.

-Fig.\,\ref{fig:framework-our} illustrates an example of our multi-branch topology.
-Considering a bit-width candidate set $\{b_i\}_{i=1}^M$, we make $\max(b_i)/2$ exact copies of the network body, and weights of each are quantized to 2-bit.
-Then, for the $b_i$-bit quantization, we retain the activation in the $b_i$-bit state and choose a total of $b_i/2$ 2-bit branches as an alternative option to the $b_i$-bit weights.
+Fig.\,\ref{fig:framework}b illustrates an example of our multi-branch topology.
+Considering a bit-width candidate set $\{b_i\}_{i=1}^M$, we make $\frac{\max(b_i)}{2}$ exact copies of the network body, and weights of each branch are quantized to 2-bit.
+Then, for the $b_i$-bit quantization, we retain the activation in the $b_i$-bit state and choose a total of $b_i/2$ branches as an alternative option to the $b_i$-bit weights.
+Here, we select 2-bit since the 2-bit is the smallest bit-width for the most current arbitrary bit-width QNNs methods~\cite{jin2020adabits,bulat2021bit,tang2022arbitrary}.
 For an incoming input $\bm{I}$, we obtain the output of the first full-precision convolutional layer, the result of which is subsequently duplicated by $b_i/2$ times.
-The duplicated outputs are regarded as the input of the selected 2-bit branches to perform forward pass independently.
+The duplicated outputs are regarded as the input of the selected branches to perform forward pass independently.
 Finally, we sum up all outputs from these branches to yield the input of the last fully-connected layer.
 The entire process for $b_i$-bit quantization is formulated as: